 - If you need to access the Internet there are plenty of cafes, libraries and pubs you can visit with free wifi.

-A nomadic life camping and traveling can be tough, and funding it can be even tougher.
-But the best way to stay strong is to have a number of fiddles to your bow, to diversify and to have a varied portfolio.
-In other words, it’s important to have as many income streams as possible, so when one dips another one will hopefully take its place.
+A nomadic life camping and travelling can be tough, and funding it can be even tougher.
+But the best way to stay strong is to have several fiddles to your bow and tricks packed into your camping duffel bag, to help you diversify and have a varied portfolio.
+In other words, it’s important to have as many income streams as possible, so that when one dips another one will hopefully take its place.

 Here’s a list of potential income streams to get you started:

-Here’s what musician Tom Dibb is doing to fund his trip from the UK to Australia…
+Here’s what musician Tom Dibb did when funding his trip from the UK to Australia…

-There are a number of ways you can make a living if writing is your thing.
-You can:
+There are several ways you can make a living if writing is your thing.
+Even with A.I. and ChatGPT, there are always people who want human-written content.
+For starters, you can:

 - Become a freelance writer and sell your work as you travel.

-- Set up a blog.
-This isn’t a get rich quick scheme, but if done properly it can produce a steady income.
+- Set up a blog or vlog.
+This isn’t a get-rich-quick scheme, but if done properly it can produce a steady income.
 However, as there are so many elements to making money through a blog and ways it can be done the best thing to do is start from the beginning and invest in a training programme from an expert that can help you on your way quickly.

 - If you become an expert at it you may even want to make your blog into a membership site, which offers premium content with a monthly fee, or asks for donations to keep the content rolling.
 There are simple plugins available for WordPress sites to help you do this.